yang-wei/simplified/README.markdown

 The social icon at landing page can be removed or added by editing `octopress/source/post/social_icon.html`. <br>

-This theme used [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) icons, so you can add any icon as you like.
+This theme used [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/) icons, so you can add any icon as you like from there.

 This theme also disable Octopress default sidebar and footer.
-So to get this to work you have to customuze your `_config.yml` .
+So to get this to work you have to customize your `_config.yml` .
 ```
 sidebar: collapse